nikhildev11/ETL-Project-final/README.md

 ## Visualization
 Use of the Germany Heat Map for Pollutants.twb Tableau workbook to visualize air quality data.
-Export of the cleaned data to json file for use in Tableau License
+Export of the cleaned data to json file for use in Tableau.
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ![Screenshot 2025-06-11 at 2 36 15 AM](https://github.com/user-attachments/assets/2058747d-c322-4585-849c-a2507cfbd5e2)